csev/dj4e/assn/dj4e_ads2.md

         views.AdFormView.as_view(success_url=reverse_lazy('ads')), name='ads_update'),

 (4) Alter your `ad_form.html` by looking through `pics/templates/pics/form.html`.
-Make sure to add the JavaSript bits at the end and change the `enctype` on the `form` tag.
+Make sure to add the JavaScript bits at the end and change the `enctype` on the `form` tag.

 (5) Alter the `ad_detail.html` template by looking through `pics/templates/pics/detail.html` and to add code to include the image in the output if there is an image associated with the ad.